quicwg/multipath/draft-ietf-quic-multipath.md

 limits for this path are respected.

 The receiver may receive a connection ID associated with a used path ID on different 4-tuples, e.g., due to NAT rebinding.
-This causes the receiver initiate path validation as specified in {{Section 9.3 of QUIC-TRANSPORT}}
+This causes the receiver to initiate path validation as specified in {{Section 9.3 of QUIC-TRANSPORT}}
 which MUST use a new connection ID for the same path ID.